NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ### Create a Dataproc Cluster using T4's
 * One 16-core master node and 5 32-core worker nodes
 * Two NVIDIA T4 for each worker node
-Note that currently for image-version 2.1, not all operating systems is available for installing GPU drivers with Secure Boot, please find this [document](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu#secure-boot) for more details.
-For the not supported operating systems please add `--no-shielded-secure-boot` while creating the cluster to make sure the nvidia driver is installed correctly.
+Note that with image-version 2.1 Secure Boot is enabled by default and not all operating systems currently have support for installing GPU drivers that are properly signed.
+Please follow this [document](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu#secure-boot) for more details on how to set up supported operating systems with secure boot and signed GPU drivers.
+For unsupported operating systems you can disable secure boot by adding `--no-shielded-secure-boot` while creating the cluster.
+This should allow the cluster to boot correctly with unsigned GPU drivers.

 ```bash
     export REGION=[Your Preferred GCP Region]
     export GCS_BUCKET=[Your GCS Bucket]